 - If there are still records that are tied, those are then sorted according to the third criterion and so on, until each record in the search results has a distinct position.

-We recommend using the out-of-the-box ranking formula as works well for the vast majority of use cases.
+We recommend using this out-of-the-box ranking order as it works well for the vast majority of use cases.
 You can, however, modify the order of rules if necessary.

 Geo (if applicable)